hmslima/sambahsacompletegrammar/sambahsa.md

 **Tod land hat *****pau***** bella plaja –** this country has not-very beautiful beachs.

-You have surely that some of the above-mentionned words work sometimes as an adjective, and sometimes as an adverb.
+You can see that some of the above-mentionned words work sometimes as an adjective, and sometimes as an adverb.
 What makes the difference ?
-It is an adjective when it refers to the quantity of the substantive, but an adverb when it refers to the quality of the adjective.
+It is an adjective when it refers to the quantity of the substantive, but it's an adverb when it refers to the quality of the adjective.

 **Volo lyt cofie -** I want a little of coffee

 **Lyt-ye bitter cofie -** Slightly bitter coffee

-To make the difference, when there is a risk of confusion, use the hyphenated ending "-ye" for adverbs, and, if possible, the "euphonic" declensional endings for adjectives.
+To differentiate them when there is a risk of confusion, use the hyphenated ending "-ye" for adverbs, and, if possible, the "euphonic" declensional endings for adjectives.